germanium-git/azure-k8s/README.md

 |Create new dashboard| recording 3/3 |5:29:45|

-Follow the steps described in https://github.com/ondrejsika/kubernetes-training#logging
+Follow the steps described in [the original repository](https://github.com/ondrejsika/kubernetes-training#logging)

 ### Setup ECK Operator
 See the time stamp 3:41:10